 - 2 cups vegetable stock can also use chicken stock

-- Put all ingredients for soup into a high speed blender, I use the Vitamix for all my blending needs!
+- Put all ingredients for soup into a high speed blender and blend to the consitency you like.

 - Place olive oil and basil in blender and blend until completely combined.